alextang809/RhyCare/README.md

 1. [should-have] The "filter by time" function should allow showing records before/after a specific time.
 2. [should-have] The "generate chart" function should allow users to save and/or share the charts generated.
 3. [should-have] The "reminder" function should allow more than one reminder.
 Also, the reminder should be more flexible.
-4. [should-have] The "record page" should explain to users the meaning of different color.
+4. [should-have] The "record page" should explain to users the meaning of different colors.
 5. [should-have] The "generate chart" function should handle multiple records made on the same date in a better way.
 6. [could-have] The "record page" could allow users to select multiple records once to delete and/or share.
 7. [could-have] The app could alert users with too low/high BMI.